allianz/ng-aquila/projects/ng-aquila/src/taglist/taglist.md

 ### Objects as Input

 In order to give you as much flexibility as possible and support a wide variety of use cases, the tag list not only works with strings but accepts any object as input which has a `nxTaglistLabel` property.
-Note that while this is the default name, the label property can be configured via the input. `nxLabelProperty`.
+Note that while this is the default name, the label property can be configured via the input. `labelProperty`.

 <!-- example(taglist-objects) -->